xaur/decred-news/guidelines.md

 ## Translations

 1\.
-Check the [index](https://xaur.github.io/decred-news/) to see if translation to your language already exists.
+Check the [index page](https://xaur.github.io/decred-news/) to see if translation to your language already exists.
 If it does exist but you don't like it, feel free to submit improvements.
-If that fails somehow, nobody stops you from creating your own translation.
+If that fails somehow you can still create your own translation.

 2\.
 Ideally, wait for the document you wish to translate to be fully finished and released.

 3\.
 Before you start translating, make note of the Git branch and revision that you translate.
-It will be useful later to track changes to the source document.
+It will help to track changes to the source document.

 4\.
 Add people who worked on the translation to the separate credits line at the bottom